Do I have free unlimited supercharging on my Tesla?

 - If the car was first registered by April 2017, press the charging icon on the top left of the screen it will bring up the charging display.
 In the bottom right hand corner you will find a display that shows recent supercharing activity.

-- If under 'Current Session' is says 'No Recent Supercharging' then the car should have transferable charging.
+- If under 'Current Session' is says 'No Recent Supercharging' then the car should have transferable charging if registered before April 2017.
 If it says anything else, including $0.00, it does not have transferable free supercharging.

 If buying from a dealer, we would always recommend you agree a condition of sale that the supercharging is transferable if the dealer is claiming it has.
 This is to cover the situation where they have bought the car from Tesla, Tesla have stripped supercharging but the car is still yet to be supercharged which would result in the "No recent supercharging" being displayed.
 Asking the dealer how they acquired the car is also worth doing.
 Cars bought directly from Tesla or via auction may have had supercharging stripped.
 A dealer will know how they acquired the car and should be willing to tell you.